Getting Started with RansNet

-• mbox product family includes all the hardware required to provide reliable end-to-end wireless Internet access to end users, including mbox Access Points (MAP), HotSpot Gateway (HSG) and Cloud Managed Gateway (CMG).
-HSG is used if captive portal feature is required, else CMG (lower cost) will be used.
+mbox product family includes all the on-premise hardware appliance that provide reliable end-to-end connectivity to end users, including HotSpot Gateway (HSG), Cloud Managed Gateway (CMG), HotSpot Access (HSA) Series and Universal Access (UA) Series.
 Different models are available depending on size of the network and no. of users etc.

-• mfusion cloud platform helps administrators or service providers remotely monitor and manage massive mbox appliances. mfusion delivers centralised orchestration, patch management, fault/threshold alerting and real-time/scheduled reporting etc.
+mfusion is a SD-WAN platform that helps administrators or service providers remotely monitor and manage massive mbox appliances. mfusion delivers centralized orchestration, patch management, fault/threshold alerting and real-time/scheduled reporting etc.

 As a technology vendor of strong networking fundamentals, RansNet has developed mbox with robust networking and security features, being a perfect gateway appliance for any sizes of enterprise networks.